yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cbasepane-class.md

 ### <a name="remarks"></a>Uwagi

-Ta metoda nie ma funkcji dla `CBasePane` klasy.
+Ta metoda nie ma funkcji dla klasy `CBasePane`.

 ##  <a name="onmovepanedivider"></a>CBasePane::OnMovePaneDivider